Octans: History and mythology

 Octans was one of 14 constellations created by French astronomer Nicolas Louis de Lacaille during his expedition to the Cape of Good Hope, and was originally named l’Octans de Reflexion (“the reflecting octant”) in 1752, after he had observed and catalogued almost 10,000 southern stars during a two-year stay at the Cape of Good Hope.
 He devised fourteen new constellations in uncharted regions of the Southern Celestial Hemisphere not visible from Europe.
 All but one honoured instruments that symbolised the Age of Enlightenment.
 (Note: The exception is Mensa, named for the Table Mountain.
-The other thirteen (alongside Horologium) are Antlia, Caelum, Circinus, Fornax, Horologium, Microscopium, Norma, Pictor, Pyxis, Reticulum, Sculptor and Telescopium.)
+The other thirteen (alongside Octans) are Antlia, Caelum, Circinus, Fornax, Horologium, Microscopium, Norma, Pictor, Pyxis, Reticulum, Sculptor and Telescopium.)

 It was part of his catalogue of the southern sky, the Coelum Australe Stelliferum, which was published posthumously in 1763.
 In Europe, it became more widely known as Octans Hadleianus, in honor of English mathematician John Hadley, who invented the octant in 1730.
 There is no real mythology related to Octans, partially due to its faintness and relative recentness, but mostly because of its extreme southerly latitude.